 Which is why the companies building these speakers are starting to pay more consideration to the relationship children have with this technology.
 There are plenty of games already available on Google Home and the Echo for kids to enjoy, but as a parent you may have some concerns about how your little ones are interacting with these speakers the rest of the time.

-There are basically two ways of doing this, and weâll walk you through both.
+There are now a few different ways of doing this, and weâll walk you through all of them.
 One involves giving them their own Google account and personalized (but restricted) access to Google Assistant.
-The other involves making a few tweaks to the Google Home settings.
-The extra cautious among you could even do both.
+The others involve setting up Digital Wellbeing and Pretty Please, or just making a few tweaks to the Google Home settings.
+Wherever they lie, read on below for all the details.

 One option is to give your child their own profile so that Google Home will recognize their voice.
 To do this, youâll need second Android device to create your kidâs account on, but you can do all the management from your main iOS or Android smartphone.
 The second device is just for the setup; once you're done, you won't need to have it switched on.